On the characteristic polynomial of Cartan matrices and Chebyshev polynomials: The Coxeter Polynomial

-Let us recall the definition of exponents for a simple complex Lie group $G$, see \cite{coleman}, \cite{collin}, \cite{kostant2}.
-Suppose $G$ is a connected, complex, simple Lie Group $G$.
-We form the de Rham cohomology groups $H^i (G, {\bf C})$ and the corresponding Poincar\'e polynomial of $G$:
+Let us recall the definition of exponents for a simple complex Lie group $G$, see \cite{coleman}, \cite{collin}, \cite{kostant}.
+We form the de Rham cohomology groups $H^i (G, \mathbb{C})$ and the corresponding Poincar\'e polynomial of $G$ as follows,

-where $b_i= $dim $H^i (G, {\bf C})$ are the Betti numbers of $G$.
+where $b_i= $dim $H^i (G, \mathbb{C})$ are the Betti numbers of $G$.
 The De Rham groups encode topological information about $G$.
 Following work of Cartan, Ponrjagin and Brauer, Hopf proved that the cohomology algebra is isomorphic to that of a finite product of $\ell$ spheres of odd dimension where $\ell$ is the rank of $G$.
 This result implies that \bd p_G(t)= \prod_{i=1}^{\ell} (1+t^{2 m_i +1} )\ . \ed The positive integers $\{ m_1, m_2, .... , m_{\ell} \}$ are called the {\it exponents} of $G$.
 They are also the exponents of the Lie algebra $\mathfrak{g}$ of $G$.

-One can also extract the exponents from the root space decomposition of $ \mathfrak{g}$ following methods which were developed by R. Bott, A. Shapiro, A.J.
-Coleman and B. Kostant.
-The exponents of a simple complex Lie algebra are given in table \ref{coxetern}.
+One can also extract the exponents from the root space decomposition of $ \mathfrak{g}$ following methods which were developed by R. Bott, A. Shapiro, R. Steinberg, A. J. Coleman and B. Kostant.
+We describe a method which was observed empirically by A. Shapiro and R. Steinberg and proved in a uniform way by B. Kostant.
+If $\alpha \in \Delta^{+}$, then we can express $\alpha$ uniquely as a sum of simple roots, $\alpha=\sum_{i=1}^{\ell} n_i \alpha_i $, where $n_i$ are non-negative integers.
+The height of $\alpha$ is defined to be the number \bd {\rm ht}\, (\alpha)=\sum_{i=1}^{\ell} n_i \ . \ed